 All stadium sites have the opportunity to implement a ticket assessment, for example \$1.00 per ticket, to be collected and deposited into a special revenue fund associated with general or specific park maintenance or programming.
-The specific criteria of this fund can be determined as part of a policy discussion; however, examples may be to fund master plans, maintenance of specified parks, increase after-school programming, etc.
+The specific criteria of this fund can be determined as part of a policy discussion.
+Examples of this criteria may be to fund master plans, maintenance of specified parks, increase after-school programming, etc.